-Ladies.
-I very rarely (as in almost never) host guest posts on my blog.
-But the other day I stumbled upon a post from my friend Beth, creator of The Babbling Blonde and I knew that I absolutely had to share this post with you.
+Ladies, I very rarely (as in almost never) host guest posts on my blog.
+But the other day, I stumbled upon a post from my friend Beth, creator of The Babbling Blonde, and I knew that I absolutely had to share this post with you.
 So I reached out to Beth and asked her if I could share!

 I’m so grateful that she said yes.
 This post couldn’t be more on point!
 If we’re being honest, I struggled with a few of these habits during those early stepmom years.

 If you’re not familiar with Beth, you should get familiar and quick.
-Beth one of three moms raising one fun, feisty little redhead.
+Beth is one of three moms raising one fun, feisty little redhead.
 Over at the Babbling Blonde, she provides support and inspiration to women in nontraditional families, from stepmoms to LGBTQ parents.

 5 Harmful Habits That Stepmoms Need to Break

 As stepmoms, we all spend so much time supporting one another in an “us against the world” mentality.
 It’s awesome and important and so valid.
-However, sometimes we forget that when are stepfamily lives aren’t totally harmonious, the problem can also be us.
+However, sometimes we forget that when our stepfamily lives aren’t totally harmonious, the problem can also be us.

 I’ll never be a perfect stepmom, and I’m guilty of all of these at one point or another.
 Habits are hard to break, but the first step is recognizing them.
 If we don’t face our own flaws, how do we have the right to point out the ones in others?